abadid/cmsc424-spring2023/project2/README.md

 having count(*) <= 5;
 ```

-**Q3.2 (5 pt)**.
+*Q3.2 (5 pt)*.
 Modify the above query to produce the correct output.
-You can only use additional predicates and subqueries; however, you may not use any other tables.
-Do not modify the from clause.
+You are allowed to use the `with` clause, but you may not modify the `from` clause nor use any other views and tables other than the provided views.
 Order of the output does not matter.

 </br>